-- how the pandemic may continue to impact consumer habits; - · how the continuation or cessation of federal or state/local stimulus payments may continue to impact consumer spending; - how store performance will compare relative to fiscal 2020 or fiscal 2019 over a longer period of time, particularly against last year's strong results upon the initial reopening of stores which occurred on a staggered basis over several months; - how our e-commerce business will perform relative to the significant increases in e-commerce net sales we experienced during the varying periods of store closures during fiscal 2020; - · whether or not we will have a more typical back-to-school season this year, which typically begins in late July; and - whether any of the first quarter business we did in traditional back-to-school product categories will represent a pull-forward of normal back-to-school spending or if these first quarter sales will be incremental to the normal back-to-school season.
+- how the pandemic may continue to impact consumer habits and global supply chains; - how the continuation or cessation of federal or state/local stimulus payments may continue to impact consumer spending; - how store performance will continue to evolve over a longer period of time, particularly against the strong operating results from stores during fiscal 2021; and - · how our e-commerce business will perform relative to the significant increases in store net sales we have experienced during fiscal 2021.

 The extent to which the COVID-19 pandemic and our response thereto may impact our business, financial condition, and results of operations will depend on future developments, which are highly uncertain and cannot be predicted at this time.
 For more details, see Item 1A.
-"Risk Factors - Risks Related to Our Business" within our most recently filed Annual Report on Form 10-K.
+"Risk Factors - Risks Related to Our Business" within our most recently filed Annual Report on Form 10-K and the discussions elsewhere in this Report.